AcklenAvenue/acklenavenue.github.io/_job_openings/2022-09-13-qa-automation-engineer-with-c.md

 description: You’re a QA Automation Engineer proficient in technologies such as Automation Testing, Selenium, API Testing, SQL, and C#.
-Alongside these skills, you'll build and execute test cases for all variations of functionality, troubleshoot test-related issues to determine failure points and fully participate in SDL.
+Alongside these skills, you'll build and execute test cases for all variations of functionality, troubleshoot test-related issues to determine failure points, and fully participate in SDL.
 salaryRange: Negotiable
 staffAugmentation: Staff Augmentation